psychemedia/storytelling-notes/gwion-bach.md

 Stand forth, Seithenyn: winds are still:
 Look from the rock and heathy hill
-For Gwythno’s realin: what meets thy view
+For Gwythno's realin: what meets thy view
 Nought but the ocean's desert blue.

 Curst be the treacherous mound, that gave